chennachaos/cmake-novice/_episodes/01-introduction.md

 for example, Makefiles on Unix machines and projects/workspaces for Microsoft Visual Studio on Windows machines.

-If there are multiple models, then a separate CMakeLists.txt file needs to be created for each module.
+If there are multiple modules, then a separate CMakeLists.txt file needs to be created for each module.

 CMake syntax looks similar to that of a high-level programming language.